mjoras/SCONE-PROTOCL/documents/charter.md

     * describe use case and motivation
     * specify exact encoding of "maximum available bandwidth" in the SCONEPRO protocol container

 * Develop an Informational SCONEPRO Protocol Applicability and Protocol Manageability specification.
+Its contents might include
-This specification provides guidance to operators making the decision to offer a SCONEPRO service in their networks, and provides assistance to operators as they tune and troubleshoot a SCONEPRO service.
-It is to be an informational specification.
+	* guidance to operators making the decision to offer a SCONEPRO service in their networks
+	* assistance to operators in tuning and troubleshooting a SCONEPRO service.